Louise Catherine Breslau: Education

 After her father's death, Breslau was sent to a convent near Lake Constance in hopes of alleviating her chronic asthma.
 It is believed that during her long stays at the convent her artistic talents were awakened.
 In the late 19th century young bourgeois ladies were expected to be educated in the domestic arts including drawing and playing the piano.
 These were admirable attributes for a respectable wife and mother.
 Pursuing a career was quite unusual and often prohibited.
 By 1874, after having taken drawing lessons from a local Swiss artist, Eduard Pfyffer (1836–1899), Breslau knew that she would have to leave Switzerland if she wanted to realize her dream of seriously studying art.
 One of the few places available for young women to study was at the Académie Julian in Paris.

-At the Académie, Breslau soon gained the attention of its highly regarded instructors and the jealousy of some of her classmates, including the Russian Marie Bashkirtseff.
-She also met her life-long friend, the Irish artist Sarah Purser and Sophie Schaeppi (Switzerland), Maria Feller (Italy), Jenny Zillhardt and her sister, Madeleine Zillhardt.
+At the Académie, Breslau was noticed by her instructors, and her progress was a source of rivalry with some of her classmates, including the Russian Marie Bashkirtseff.
+Among her fellow students were the Irish artist Sarah Purser, with whom she maintained a friendship for the rest of her life, as well as Sophie Schaeppi of Switzerland, Maria Feller of Italy, Jenny Zillhardt, and her sister Madeleine Zillhardt.

 In 1879, with a portrait “Tout passé”, Breslau was the only student from the Académie Julian women's atelier to debut at the Paris Salon.
 “Tout passé” was a self-portrait that included her two friends.
 Shortly afterwards Breslau had changed her name to Louise Catherine, opened her own atelier, and was becoming a regular contributor and medal winner at the annual Salon.
 Due to her success at the Salon and favorable notice from the critics, Breslau received numerous commissions from wealthy Parisians.
 She joined the Salon de la Société Nationale des Beaux-Arts in Paris in 1890, not only exhibiting in its salons but also serving on the jury.
 She eventually became the third woman artist, and the first foreign woman artist to be bestowed France's Legion of Honor award.